JavaJimFl/movie-filter/README.md

 Defensive validation is performed in all application layers.

 ## Testing
-I wrote JUnit tests verify application behavior.
+I wrote JUnit tests to verify application behavior.
 Testing the command line argument validation was the most difficult part because trapping the `System.exit()` call required a custom security manager to prevent the test run from stopping with an error.
 I used [JMockit](https://jmockit.github.io/) as the mocking framework.